Jacques Plante: Hockey analysis and coaching

 Plante had a well-earned reputation for his ability to analyse the game of hockey.
 He began shouting directions to his teammates during games in his first stint in the minor leagues (the goaltender usually has the best view of the game).
 He kept extensive notes on opposing players and teams throughout his career.
 He made his debut in the broadcasting booth during his first retirement in the 1960s as a colour commentator for broadcasts of Quebec Junior League games alongside Danny Gallivan of Hockey Night in Canada fame.
-Radio Canada, the French language branch of the Canadian Broadcasting Corporation, brought Plante aboard as on-air analyst for its television broadcasts of the 1972 Summit Series between the national team of the Soviet Union and a Canadian team made up of professional players from the NHL.
+Radio Canada, the French language branch of the Canadian Broadcasting Corporation, brought Plante aboard as an on-air analyst for its television broadcasts of the 1972 Summit Series between the national team of the Soviet Union and a Canadian team made up of professional players from the NHL.
 Plante was one of the few North American analysts who dissented from the widely held belief in the superiority of the Canadian team.

 Plante also wrote extensively on hockey.
 He wrote hockey columns starting early in his career and was published in La Voix de Shawinigan, Le Samedi, and Sport Magazine.
 He alienated local reporters by writing a column for the local paper during his time as coach of the Quebec Nordiques.
 His seminal work, On Goaltending, was published in 1972 in English, with the French edition (entitled Devant le filet) published in 1973.
 In his book, Plante outlined a program of goaltender development that included off-ice exercises, choice of equipment, styles of play, and game-day preparation.
 He also advised on best coaching methods for both young and advanced goaltenders.
 His book remained popular with coaches and players and was reprinted in both French and English in 1997, 25 years after it was first published.

 Starting in 1967, Plante was one of the instructors at École moderne de hockey, a summer hockey school for young players.
 His reputation as a teacher spread, and he traveled to Sweden in 1972 at the invitation of the Swedish Hockey Federation, teaching the top goaltenders in the country and their coaches and trainers.
 During his first and second retirements, Plante also coached goaltenders and consulted for several NHL teams, including the Oakland Seals, Philadelphia Flyers, Montreal Canadiens and St. Louis Blues.